Religion and the Gospel

 Most religion is opposed to the Gospel.
 Most religion trusts in man’s works to get to heaven instead of Christ’s finished work to get to heaven.
 Most religion is man-made rules and regulations instead of God’s already declared rules and regulations.
 Most religion is not “pure religion.”
 But notice from James 1:27 that there is true religion.
 Some go the opposite extreme of throwing out all religion.
 This is wrong and unbiblical.

 “Pure religion” is supposed to be the natural response of the saved to the Gospel’s purifying work in us!
 For instance, the Gospel of Jesus Christ is the message of Jesus leaving Heaven and visiting sinful man in our affliction.
-The natural pure outworking of religion then is revealed as visiting “the fatherless and widows in their affliction” in our text, James 1:27.
+The natural pure outworking of religion in following Christ “the Author and Finisher of our faith” (Heb.
+12:2) then is revealed in God’s Word as visiting “the fatherless and widows in their affliction” in our text, James 1:27.

 Notice carefully Jesus’ first sermon: